 If you want to supplement your subscriptions with new episodes of TV shows and a combination of new and classic movies you can’t get from your subscription service, Google Play and iTunes both offer an extensive library of movies and TV shows available to rent or purchase.

-Much of the library to buy or rent overlaps from these sources the comparable option from Amazon.
+Much of the library to buy or rent overlaps the comparable option from Amazon.
 If you find yourself dedicated to the Google, Apple, or Amazon ecosystem, these are excellent supplements to fill in what you can’t get at Netflix or Hulu.

 Old movies and shows can be a bargain here, or can cost similar to buying the DVD from a retail store like Target or Walmart.